owstack/wallet-client/README.md

 ## Example

 Start your own local wallet service instance(s).
-In this example we assume you have `btc-wallet-service` running on your `localhost:3232`.
+In this example we assume you have `wallet-service` running on your `localhost:3232`.

 Then create two files `irene.js` and `tomas.js` with the content below: